principle-systems/react-shopping-cart-starter-kit/README.md

 ### reset()
 ---

 Does the same as `emptyCart()`, unless you specify the `selection` prop, in which case the initial selection will be restored.
-E.g., if editing an existing order, this method will revert the cart back to a state consistent with the order being edited.
+That is, when editing an existing order, this method will revert the cart back to a state consistent with the order being edited.

 ### getSelection()
 ---